How to :: Lead a good Kick Off¶

 Data and Updating¶

-- At which frequency want they update data ?
+- At which frequency do they want to update their data?

 - Identify your data contacts to plan the Data Kick off